Zechariah, father of John the Baptist: Biblical account

 After returning to his house in "Hebron, in the hill country of Judah", his wife Elizabeth conceived.
 After Elizabeth completed her fifth month of pregnancy, her relative Mary was visited by the same angel, Gabriel.
 While still a virgin, Gabriel said to her, "Do not be afraid, Mary; you have found favor with God.
 You will conceive and give birth to a son, and you are to call him Jesus.
 'How will this be,' Mary asked the angel, 'since I am a virgin?'
 The angel answered, 'The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.'"
-Joseph, to whom Mary was betrothed, found out that she was pregnant, was at first perplexed at the obviously disturbing news.
-Because he "was faithful to the law, and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly.
-But after he had considered this, an angel of the Lord appeared to him in a dream and said, 'Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
-She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.'
-Matthew 24: When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife."